FlimsyParking/Gate-to-Sovngarde-Wabbajack/README.md

 IMPORTANT: Make sure to make BACKUPS of files you want to keep (i.e. savegames)!

 Run the Skyrim Special Edition launcher through Steam and let it detect your settings, then launch the game.
 If you have not installed Anniversary Edition content yet, you will be prompted to do so now.

+PLEASE BE PATIENT AND DO NOT TAB OUT OF SKYRIM DURING THE DOWNLOAD PROCESS.
+Doing so can lead to unfinished downloads which will break things.

 If you haven't purchased AE content, still launch the game at least once to make sure it's all working.
 After that, you can close the game and exit to your desktop.

 Double check that you have the latest Skyrim version on Steam (1.6.1170).